 In a survey conducted among the HR and business leaders, employee experience ranked as a first initiatives followed by a greater focus on technology and artificial intelligence (Meister, 2020).
+According to Kim et. al. (2020) there is a positive relationship between flexible schedule control, WFH as part of normal working hours, and worker happiness and job satisfaction.

-According to Kim et. al. (2020) there is a positive relationship between flexible schedule control, pandemic in the United States, 37 percent of jobs, such as financial work, business management, professional and scientific services, could be conducted at home.
+Covid-19 and the flexible working arrangements that were put in place have initiated conversations in organizations around New Zealand and across the globe on new ways of living and working and how organizations can best meet the needs of employees and business along with moving towards a more sustainable future.
+Dingel and Neiman (2020) found that during the COVID-19 pandemic in the United States, 37 percent of jobs, such as financial work, business management, professional and scientific services, could be conducted at home.
 Metova (2020) conducted a survey on thousand of its consumers who were new to working from home due to COVID-19 and reveals that 48% of the respondents said they were more productive working from home and 57% preferred to work from home in the future.
 Now is the time to reset the experience of employees during the Covid-19 pandemic to create a more positive and enduring emotional bond between the employee and their employer.